Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Decomposed linear dynamical systems

-As a special case that can be of interest in small data settings, we consider the scenario in which the observation matrix, $\bm{D}$, is fixed to be the identity matrix, i.e., $\bm{y}_t = \bm{x}_t$.
-In this case we have direct observations of points on the manifold, and the model learning can be reduced in computational complexity (see Supplementary Information for the continuous and discrete cases).
+The full algorithm is presented in Algorithm~\ref{alg:cap}.
+As a special case that can be of interest in lower-dimensional data settings, we also consider the scenario in which the observation matrix, $\bm{D}$, is fixed to be the identity matrix, i.e., $\bm{y}_t = \bm{x}_t$.
+In this case we have direct observations of points on the manifold, and the model learning can be reduced in computational complexity (see Appendix~\ref{sec:NoObs} for the continuous and discrete cases).
 In all cases, we also intermittently perturb the model parameters to prevent local minima.